 All ground floor.
 Two bedrooms: 1 x king-size double with TV and en-suite shower, basin and WC, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 Gas central heating.
-Electric oven and gas hob, microwave, fridge/freezer, washer/dryer, dishwasher, 2 x TVs with Freeview, DVD, WiFi.
-Fuel and power inc. in rent.
+Electric oven and gas hob, microwave, fridge/freezer, washer/dryer, dishwasher, 2 x TVs with Freeview, DVD, fibre optic broadband, Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair.
 Off road parking for 1 car.
 Decked terrace with furniture and hot tub.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 4 miles, pub/restaurant on-site 5 mins walk.
 Note: Check-in time 4pm.
 Note: Due to the rural valley location of the property the WiFi connection and TV signal can be intermittent at times.
 Note: Due to balcony terrace and lakes on-site, children need to be supervised at all times.

 Lanreath is a village in South East Cornwall, five miles west of Looe.
 Lanreath is rural in character with a local shop and Post Office as well as a parish church.
 There are a number of ghost stories associated with Lanreath.
 The best-known features a ghost in black driving a coach pulled by a headless horse.
 The sandy Looe Beach adjoins the pier and is very popular with families because of its safe shallow swimming and vast expanse of sand.